 Trona Pinnacles – Unearthly Wild Camping

-The name sounded interesting and the images on Google looked amazing!
+The name sounded interesting and the images I found on google looked amazing!
 Plus, we won’t likely see much desert while we’re sailing around later this year…so we packed up the RV, kissed the family goodbye and convinced a couple friends, John & Peter (The RV Geeks), to come along on the adventure.

 We came out with a plan to get some work done on the computers and hike as much as possible.
 “We’re not going to shoot a video here; we just won’t have the time to edit it” we kept saying.
 Well, this place was way too beautiful not to share…we simply couldn’t help ourselves.

 Oh and even more important, it was the perfect spot to finally put the drone to good use.